A Prayer for the Long Weekend

 If you are interested, please contact the canteen and they will be able to provide you with a unique code for the training.

-Where possible, please send coins or small notes to the canteen.
+Reminder, if possible, could you please bring coins or small notes to the canteen.

 Deb & Adriana